 Instructions

-- Add enough rose or blossom water until they hold together and can be shaped resembling little pears.
+3. Add enough rose or blossom water and mix until they hold together and can be shaped.

-- Dip each amygdaloto in the chocolate and with a fork and a spoon try and carefully get one on the fork, so that excess chocolate will drip off.
+5. Dip each amygdaloto in the chocolate and using two forks let the excess chocolate drip off.

 Nutrition Information